 A Development Application must be accompanied by a set of plans and written submissions in support of the Application.
 Unless the Development Application is for a very simple use of a property, it must be accompanied by an Environmental Impact Statement.
 These statements are crucial as they provide Council with material to assess the Development Application.

 For more complicated land uses, a Development Application will require expert reports from such people as engineers, acoustic specialists, traffic consultants and fauna and flora experts.

-Where necessary, he also covers appeals to the Land and Environmental Court and other jurisdictions, where such matters may end up.
-Apart from appeals against Council’s decisions (or non-decisions) on development applications, he also advises on appeals for dissatisfied parties to a development application.
+Where necessary, we can also act in relation to appeals to the Land and Environmental Court and other jurisdictions, where such matters may end up.
+Apart from appeals against Council’s decisions (or non-decisions) on development applications, we also advise on appeals for dissatisfied parties to a development application.

 There are 5 classes of Appeal to the Land & Environment Court.

 The most common appeal is a Class 1 Appeal against Council's refusal of a Development Approval or where the Applicant, 40 days after the lodgement of the Development Approval, is fed-up with the delay encountered with the Council.

 Appeals can also be lodged in matters relating to ratings, valuation, breaches of relevant legislation and criminal matters, which are usually pollution related.

 If Council issues a Notice of Intention to Serve an Order, do not ignore this Notice.
 Respond within the time permitted.
 Your response may result in no further action by Council.